hyweljohnllewellyn/hywelme/_posts/2020-04-25-improving-google-page-speed-insights-removing-disqus.md

 ​

-I will investigate other static site comment systems in a later blog, for example [staticman](https://staticman.net/), but for now, job done.
+I will investigate other static site comment systems in a later blog post, for example [staticman](https://staticman.net/), but for now, job done.
 ​